Sparsh011/Ping/README.md

 # Ping
 <h4>A chatting application where users can share text messages with each other.
-Appliation also fetches a random meme from Reddit and user can save that meme.</h4>
+Appliation also fetches a random meme from Reddit and user can save that meme. \nNote:  As of 28 November 2022, Heroku has stopped offering free dynos, so the API used in this app doesn't work anymore.
+Screenshots attached below date back to the time when Heroku's dynos were free.</h4>

 ## Tech Stack
 <ul>
 <li>Kotlin</li>
-<li>Firebase Realtime Database(for saving data of users)</li>
+<li>Firebase Realtime Database(for saving data of users and memes)</li>
 </ul>

 ## Libraries and API Used